ckan/ckan/doc/maintaining/filestore.rst

 Storage types
 -------------

-Storage configuration requires ``type`` of the storage.
-Out of the box, following storage types are available:
+Configuring a storage requires defining its ``type`` of the storage.
+CKAN provides the following built-in storage types:

 .. list-table::
    :widths: 25 50 25